 R. Beanlands NPI (Heart & Stroke Foundation Operating Grant 2012-16)

 Overview: Sleep apnea (both OSA and CSA) and heart failure (HF) are states of metabolic demand and sympathetic nervous system (SNS) activation.
 In patients with sleep apnea and HF, CPAP initially may reduce LV stroke volume (SV) but subsequently improves LV function.
 This may relate to an early beneficial effect on myocardial energetics through early reduction in metabolic demand that subsequently leads to improved efficiency of LV contraction.
-However, it is not clear whether long-term ASV favorably affects cardiac energetics.
+However, it is not clear whether long-term ASV favourably affects cardiac energetics.
 Any such benefit may also relate to reduced SNS activation.
 However its effect on myocardial SNS function is also not well studied.

 - In patients with chronic stable HF and CSA or OSA without excessive daytime sleepiness (EDS), long-term (6-month) ASV therapy yields: a) Beneficial effects on daytime myocardial metabolism leading to a reduction in the rate of oxidative metabolism as measured by [11C]acetate kinetics using PET imaging; b) Improvement in energy transduction from oxidative metabolism to stroke work as measured by an increase in the daytime work-metabolic index.